Is set-up time included in your price?

 Do you offer lighting and special effects?

-No. I do not offer lighting, disco balls, fog machines, etc. In my opinion, a huge truss of lights is unattractive to the eye and I believe lights/special effects are more appropriate for general functions and nightclubs.
-Your wedding is a formal event and beat-activated, flashing lights are more distracting than entertaining.
+No. I do not offer lighting, disco balls, fog machines, etc. In my opinion, a huge truss of lights is unattractive and I believe lights/special effects are more appropriate for general functions and nightclubs.
+Weddings are a formal event and beat-activated, flashing lights are more distracting than elegant.
+Please note : I no longer offer uplighting.
+I opted out as many wedding venues now offer uplighting as an add-on option (for free or a very low price) and often have a preferred lighting vendor.

 What attire will you wear at my wedding?